How Gradient Descent Works?

 Mini-Batch Gradient Descent

-1. Randomly shuffle dataset
+- Randomly shuffle dataset

-2. Update \Theta for each b samples
+- Update for each samples

 Somewhere in between batch gradient descent and stochastic gradient descent.